trabdlkarim/voce-browser/README.md

 * pydub

 ## Setup
-To run this project, install it locally using python or pip:
+To run the browser, first download or git clone this project and then install it locally in your python environment.
+Supposing that you are in the project root directory, proceed as follows:

 ```
 $ python setup.py build
 $ python setup.py install
+$ vocebrowser
 ```

 or